-Commonly referred as CP, Cerebral Palsy is considered a neurological disorder caused by a non-progressive brain injury or malformation that occurs while the child’s brain is under development.
-Cerebral Palsy primarily affects body movement and muscle coordination.
+Commonly referred to as CP, Cerebral Palsy is considered a neurological disorder caused by a non-progressive brain injury or malformation that occurs while the child’s brain is under development.
+It primarily affects body movement and muscle coordination.
 Doctors classify CP according to the main type of movement disorder involved.
 Depending on which areas of the brain are affected, one or more of the following movement disorders can occur:

 - Spasticity (Stiff muscles)

 - Dyskinesia (Uncontrollable movements)